cofinalsubnets/graham/README.md

 # Graham #

-Graham is a tiny-yet-useful testing library based on Mallow - in fact it _is_ Mallow, with a slightly tweaked DSL and some extra exception handling, bundled with a trivial pretty printer and a helper for Rake tasks.
+Graham is a tiny-yet-useful testing library based on Mallow - in fact it _is_ Mallow, with a tweaked DSL and some extra exception handling, bundled with a trivial pretty printer and a helper for Rake tasks.
 It was written to handle Mallow's unit tests because:
 * Test::Unit was too ugly
 * TestRocket was too minimal
 * RSpec was too verbose (not to mention ridiculous overkill)